-Get the latest source code could from the Git repository.
-If you want the stable branch use the following command:
+Get the latest source code from the Git repository:

-This will create a directory named "pteros-code" in you current working directory and will download the latest stable branch of Pteros source code into it.
+This will create a directory named "pteros-code" in you current working directory and will download the source code into it.

-If you need older version, which does not contain C++11 features, use the "optional_cpp11" branch:
+If you need an older version, which does not contain C++11 features, use the "optional_cpp11" branch:

-Create a build directory (for example 'pteros_build').
+Create a separate build directory (for example 'pteros_build').
 Go to this directory and issue the following commands:

 The first cmake command will print something like this: